You will need

 - Make sure people wash their hands before and after using any shared equipment or resources.

 - Clean any equipment between different people using it.

 - Remind everyone to stay a safe distance apart at all times.
 If it works better for you, you could do this activity individually, rather than in groups.

 - Everyone in the group should talk about why wildflowers are important.

-- Separate into groups of around four to six – each group should make one portion of seed mix.
+- Separate into groups of around four to six people.

 - Slowly mix in water until everything sticks together.